OngMinXian/NUSPlanner/README.md

       1a.
 NUSPlanner detects an error in the entered data.
         *a1.
 NUSPlanner requests for the correct data.
         *a2.
 User enters new data.
-        *Steps a1-a2 are repeated until the data entered are correct.
+        *Steps a1-a2 are repeated until the data entered is correct.
       Use case resumes from step 2

   #### Use Case: UC3 - Editing course details